ludovicchabant/vim-gutentags/README.md

 There are some similar Vim plugins out there ("vim-tags", "vim-autotag", "vim-automatic-ctags", etc.).
-They all fail on one or more of the requirements I set for myself with Autotags:
+They all fail on one or more of the requirements I set for myself with Gutentags:

 * No other dependency than running Vim: no Python, Ruby, or whatever.
 * Cross-platform: should work on at least Mac and Windows.